TheRouletteBoi/OrbisKernel/README.md

 # Usage

-This is to be used as a sub-module for your vsh project.
+This is to be used as a sub-module for your prx projects.

 Go to your project directory